 How to make Jambalaya Pasta

-Start with sauteing onions and peppers in a cast iron skillet.
+Start with sauteing onions and peppers in a cast iron skillet over medium high heat.
 I love using a cast iron skillet for this recipe because it makes the dish taste so much better.
 Once the onions are translucent and the peppers are shimmery, add in cubes chicken breast and and cajun seasoning.
 Saute until the chicken pieces are golden brown on all sides and then add the sliced andouille sausage (I used chicken andouille sausage).
-Next, add in tomato sauce and tomato paste, linguine and some water.
+Next, add in tomato sauce and tomato paste, linguine and some water or chicken stock.
 Cover and cook until linguine is cooked through, mix everything using tongs and that’s it!
 Easy, tasty and full of good ingredients!

 This recipe makes me remember my family so much, maybe because it’s inspired by southern cuisine that in my idea is based on family and sharing food, like how we used to do back in Iran.
 Which takes me to the present, when everyday I’m wondering if I’m ever going to break bread with my family by my side not as visitors, but as people who live here.